N6118/Algo-Trading/algo-trade-platform/docs/frontend-specification.md

 # Frontend Specification Document

 This document provides detailed specifications for each page and component in the algorithmic trading platform's frontend.
-It outlines the structure, functionality, data requirements, and API endpoints for each page based on the overall platform plan and frontend development strategy.
-The implementation status is noted for each section.
+It outlines the structure, functionality, data requirements, and API endpoints for each page based on the current implementation status.

 ## 1. Authentication Pages

 ### 1.1 Login Page
-- **Implementation Status**: ✅ Mostly Implemented
+- **Implementation Status**: ✅ Complete
 - **Functionality**:
   - User authentication with username/password ✅
-  - API key-based authentication for exchange connections ❌ (Not implemented)
   - "Remember me" option ✅
   - Password reset functionality ✅
   - Two-factor authentication support ✅